 But don’t go mad with links.
 If you include too many links, it puts subscribers off from clicking any of them!
 Some email marketing experts argue that you should only ever have 1 link per email for this very reason.

-Personally, I think 1 is too few… partly because if your subscriber is not interested in what that link is about, you won’t get any clicks… but also because it makes your email less helpful… I find the happy medium is between 2 and 4, enough – that gives your subscribers a few different options, but not so much as it is overwhelming.
+Personally, I think 1 is too few… partly because if your subscriber is not interested in what that link is about, you won’t get any clicks… but also because it makes your email less helpful… I find the happy medium is between 2 and 4 – enough that it gives your subscribers a few different options, but not so much as it is overwhelming.

 10. Include bonus freebies